Rodinia: Paleogeographic reconstructions

+A possible reconstruction of Rodinia's assembly focusing on the orogenies making it.

 The idea that a supercontinent existed in the early Neoproterozoic arose in the 1970s, when geologists determined that orogens of this age exist on virtually all cratons.
 Examples are the Grenville orogeny in North America and the Dalslandian orogeny in Europe.
 Since then, many alternative reconstructions have been proposed for the configuration of the cratons in this supercontinent.
 Most of these reconstructions are based on the correlation of the orogens on different cratons.
 Though the configuration of the core cratons in Rodinia is now reasonably well known, recent reconstructions still differ in many details.
 Geologists try to decrease the uncertainties by collecting geological and paleomagnetical data.

 Most reconstructions show Rodinia's core formed by the North American Craton (the later paleocontinent of Laurentia), surrounded in the southeast with the East European Craton (the later paleocontinent of Baltica), the Amazonian Craton and the West African Craton; in the south with the Río de la Plata and São Francisco cratons; in the southwest with the Congo and Kalahari cratons; and in the northeast with Australia, India and eastern Antarctica.
 The positions of Siberia and North and South China north of the North American craton differ strongly depending on the reconstruction: